owainkenwayucl/racket-life/README.md

 ## File mode:

-You can invoke file mode by running `racket life-run.rkt` with three arguments as follows:
+You can invoke file mode by running `life` with three arguments as follows:

 ```
 $ ./life input/glider.pbm 32 glideout